 - Will They or Won't They?: Ben and Sylvia.
 They Do.

 - Wise Beyond Her Years: Alice.

-- You Go Girl: Alice often proves to be rather outspoken regarding certain topics and willingly defends her friend Laura's homosexuality once she and her love interest are taunted in the girl's locker-room.
+- You Go Girl: Alice often proves to be rather outspoken regarding certain topics and willingly defends her friend Lori's homosexuality once she and her love interest are taunted in the girl's locker-room.